The Documentation Gap

 The Token Reference Structure

-We organized the theme documentation around usage categories, not implementation details.
-Developers think "I need a muted text color," not "I need an oklch value":
+I organized the theme documentation around usage categories rather than implementation details, because developers think "I need a muted text color," not "I need an oklch value":

 Color Tokens